 On-Street Parking Regulations

-Due to the limitations on retail and restaurant activity caused by the COVID-19 pandemic, businesses have focused on pick up, carry out, and delivery of goods and food.
-To make these curbside transactions go more smoothly and reduce double parking, Mayor Bernard C. “Jack” Young is making temporary retail pick up and drop off zones available for businesses in commercial areas.
+When Covid hit, businesses focused on pick up, carry out, and delivery of goods and food.
+To make these curbside transactions go more smoothly and reduce double parking, we created temporary retail pick-up and drop-off zones available for businesses in commercial areas.

 Through this new program, retail businesses including shops, restaurants, and other food establishments, along with business districts throughout the city, may request temporary pick up / drop off zones for use by customers and delivery drivers.
 These zones will enable residents to quickly and safely pick up purchases while ensuring frequent parking turnover so the locations remain reliably available for use.